lorenzo7741/HJM_Bond_Option/README.md

 $\Phi$: Cumulative distribution function of the standard normal distribution

-This formula calculates the price of an option on a zero coupon bond based on the HJM model parameters and the discount factors from a given discount curve.
+This formula calculates the price of an option on a zero-coupon-bond based on the HJM model parameters and the discount factors from a given discount curve.